LEED & Energy Star Certification Services

 Developed by the US Green Building Council [USGBC], LEED – or Leadership in Energy and Environmental Design – is an internationally recognized green building certification system.
 LEED provides building owners and operators with a concise framework for identifying and implementing practical and measurable strategies for healthy, highly efficient, and cost-saving environmentally responsible buildings.
-LEED also helps investors meet their ESG goals through the implementation of management practices that prioritize building efficiency, decrease operational costs, increase asset value, and ensure productivity, comfort, health and wellbeing for occupants.
-Learn More
+LEED also helps investors meet their ESG goals through the implementation of management practices that prioritize building efficiency, decrease operational costs, increase asset value, and ensure productivity, comfort, health, and wellbeing for occupants.
+Learn More about our LEED and Energy Star certification services today.

 LEED-certified buildings command the highest rents, while lease-up rates typically range from average to 20% above average; vacancy rates for green buildings are an estimated 4% lower than non-green properties.